pthom/FunctionalPlus/repl_cling/Readme.md

 ### Linux

-Nightly build are available here: https://root.cern.ch/download/cling/ Download them and add to your path (temporarily.
+Nightly build are available here: https://root.cern.ch/download/cling/

+Download them and add to your path.

 ### Mac